valikobird/invoice-list/README.md

 The app shows paginated filterable list of invoices.

-To see it head to [the app page](https://valikobird.github.io/invoice-list/).
+To see it, head to [the app page](https://valikobird.github.io/invoice-list/).

 ## Invoice Details